-Image of a Nordberg cross-compound engine with high-pressure poppet valves and low-pressure Corliss valves.
-From Steam Engines by Llewellyn Ludy, 1917.
+A Nordberg cross-compound engine with high-pressure poppet valves and low-pressure Corliss valves.
+Image from Steam Engines by Llewellyn Ludy, 1917.

 "Steam has become vastly more powerful and also more esoteric.
 It has retired, on land at least, to the special seclusion of the power station, instead of huffing and puffing in different corners of every little factory and colliery in the land."

 - from Steam Plant Engineering by the Institution of Mechanical Engineers, 1963

 Image of a simple condensing plant from Steam Power Plant Engineering by G. F. Gebhardt, 1908.

 To this day, steam continues to play a significant role in the generation the majority of the world's electricity.
 In these stations, a turbine is driven by water heated from a variety of fuel sources, such as coal, natural gas, nuclear, geothermal, waste incineration or solar power.
 Over the decades, the Linda Hall Library has collected numerous books, conference proceedings, and papers related to the evolution of steam power plants.
 Below are just a few examples; conduct a search in the library catalog for more information on this topic.